 Theatre (THE)

-Examination of drama and theatre production as modes of human expression.
-Students will explore myriad approaches to script analysis and theatre criticism within various historical and cultural contexts.
+Examination of theatre and performance as modes of human expression.
+Students will explore myriad approaches to script analysis and performance criticism within various historical and cultural contexts.
 IIA.
 PA-3B.
 CAS-B-LIT.

 THE 110A.
 Beginning Ballet.
 (2)